dfki-ric/ground_segmentation/README.md

 - Mapping and localization

 False positives (classifying ground as obstacles) can directly compromise safety and downstream decision-making.
-GSeg3D is explicitly designed to **maximize precision while maintaining robust recall**, even in cluttered, unstructured, or vegetation-rich environments.
+GSeg3D is explicitly designed to **maximize precision while maintaining robust recall**, even in cluttered and unstructured environments.

 ## Algorithm Overview